 It is believed that COPD is caused by long-term exposure to long irritants including air pollution, chemical fumes, high levels of dust, especially in mining occupations, and of course cigarette smoke.
 The symptoms of COPD typically appear after the age of 40 and they develop slowly over time.
 COPD cannot be cured, but progression of the disease can be slowed and the symptoms can be treated to help the affected individual lead a higher quality and more active life.

 People affected by COPD generally take medications to help relieve the symptoms and those with serious complications may require oxygen therapy.
-At Assisting Hands Home Care, we can help those affected by COPD in Arlington Heights, Mount Prospect, Wheeling, IL and the surrounding area by monitoring their medication and oxygen tank levels for oxygen therapy.
-Our caregivers will keep a watchful eye on their medication intake and therapy use to ensure that they are treating their symptoms the best they can.
+At Assisting Hands Home Care, we can help COPD in Arlington Heights, Mount Prospect, Wheeling, IL with professional home care services.
+Our caregivers will keep a watchful eye on their medication intake and provide light housekeeping to keep the air free of debris.

 What is COPD?